BenningJustus/BenningJustus.github.io/_posts/2018-11-21-Density_Based_ND.md

 ```

 ### Novelty detection with LOF
 We now can to use these values to identify novelty data in our test set, which was our original intention from the beginning.
 For this, we write a function that can be fed a test instance (called ```new_point```) and will return the LOF of that specific point.
-Note that now we only compare the new point to other target samples, not to the rest of the test samples.
+Note that now we only compare the new point to the training samples, not to the rest of the test samples.
 We do not want our test data to pollute our decision boundary.

 ```python
 # We now have LOF Data for every training instance